Teams endure summer heat at 42nd annual Britt Draft Horse Show Sept. 1-3

-“It’s warm,” said Announcer Rich Greenlee of Waverly, even for 18 of the most battle tested hitches in North America.
+“It’s warm,” said announcer Rich Greenlee of Waverly, for 18 of the most battle-tested hitches in North America.
 “Thank goodness for the breeze.”

-It is the third consecutive year Greenlee has served as the public address announcer for the Britt shows at the behest of the Britt Draft Horse Association board members.
+It is the third consecutive year Greenlee served as public address announcer at the behest of the Britt Draft Horse Association.
 Greenlee announced chuck wagon races for years prior to offering spectators in Britt his behind-the-scenes perspective on hard-working people and horses he loves.

 Hersch Belgians co-owner Sara Herschberger of Milan, Missouri, said important keys to keeping the horses fresh in the heat is “lots of water” and maintaining good airflow in the barns.